 The general modus operandi is that you have log shippers that parse your log files and forward the log entries to your Logstash server and store is in elasticsearch.
-If your log entries consist - as suggested - of a tai64n timestamp and a JSON dictionary, this is pretty easy and efficient.
+If your log entries consist of a JSON dictionary (and perhaps a tai64n timestamp), this is pretty easy and efficient.